 The SLOW COMFORTABLE WAY to go from Bangkok to Pakse

-This is the route that we took – as we love overnight trains (and when we were travelling there was no overnight bus running (not that we particularly like overnight buses either!)
+This is the route that we took – as we love overnight trains (and when we were traveling there was no overnight bus running (not that we particularly like overnight buses either!)

 - Bangkok to Ubon Ratchathani